Ivan Mihailov: Refusal to create a pro-Nazi Puppet State

 In August 1943, Ivan Mihaylov left Zagreb incognito for Germany where he was to visit the main headquarters of Hitler and the headquarters of the Sicherheitsdienst, where he spoke to Hitler and Himmler and other top German leaders.
 From the scant available German information, it is apparent that Mihaylov received consent to create three battalions consisting of volunteers armed with German weapons and munitions.
 Moreover, these battalions were to be under the operative command and disposal of Reichsfuhrer of SS Heinrich Himmler.
 Additionally, in Sofia talks were held between high-ranking functionaries of the SS and the IMRO Central Committee members.
 Despite the confidential character of the negotiations between Mihaylov and the Sicherheitsdienst, the Bulgarian government obtained certain information about them.
 On 2 September 1944 Bulgaria ordered the withdrawal of its troops from Macedonia.
 Detailed German telegrams indicate that on 3 September 1944 Mihaylov was flown from Zagreb to Sofia.
 A German telegram from 1:07 am on 5 September indicates that Hitler re-ordered the establishment of a puppet state in Macedonia.
-Mihaylov was transported to Skopje on the evening of 5 September "to see what can saved".
-Another telegram repeating the Fuehrer's order came in at 2 am on 6 September.
+Mihaylov was transported to Skopje on the evening of 5 September "to see what can be saved".
+Another telegram repeating the Führer's order came in at 2 am on 6 September.
 On 6 September, Mihaylov declined the offer to lead an independent 'puppet state' for inability to get local support.
 The German diplomats in Skopje reported to Berlin that the attempt to establish a puppet state had failed.
 On 8 September 1944 Germany closed its Consulate in Skopje, and Mihaylov with his wife, together staff from the German consulate, left Skopje.
 Nevertheless, the same day, right-wing IMRO nationalists declared independence.